1. Home

 But the company culture itself can also cause new employees to leave early.
 For example, through a lack of diversity, equity, and inclusion in the team, a lack of appreciation, or tensions between the new team members.

 Last but not least, the prevailing uncertainty of the current labour market is probably also a driver of early turnover.
-Read more about this in our blog article on 7 tips for hiring in times of uncertainty.

 How is the early turnover rate calculated?